Reporting Boundary: Manufacturing sites in

 Bedmax already engages in many sustainable practices to help reduce its environmental impact.
 This ranges from sourcing renewable, locally sourced timber to policies on low-weight packaging and guides for the most effective way to compost its products.
 Complementing these existing efforts with the measurement and reduction of carbon emissions can become the basis of a comprehensive environmental policy.

 Animals play an important part in many people’s lives, but the high carbon emissions associated with raising and keeping animals is a well known issue.
 Whether raised for food or other purposes, there is a tremendous opportunity to reduce the carbon footprint of the supply chain of rearing animals to help reduce the environmental impact of farms and stables.
-Organisations such as the World Bank stress the importance of improving the efficiency of livestock supply chains, investing heavily into innovation and programmes to make this possible in recent years.
+Organisations such as the World Bank stressed the importance of improving the efficiency of livestock supply chains, investing heavily into innovation and programmes to make this possible in recent years.

-As part of the Planet Mark certification, Bedmax’s has committed to making a year-on-year reduction.
+As part of the Planet Mark certification, Bedmax has committed to making a year-on-year reduction.